I have always been passionate about design.

 I completed a bachelor's degree in architecture at UCB in 1996 .

-However, I was dismayed by the lack of scientific rigor, and practicality, in the practice of architecture.
+However, I was dismayed by the lack of scientific depth, and practicality, in the practice of architecture.

 I had already learned how to TIG weld to create bicycles and various other contraptions.